Rezaraki/google-maps-firebase-challenge/README.md

 - **Firestore Integration**: Parcel images are downloaded from Firestore.

 - **Pricing Function**: A pricing function is called with data gathered from Firebase functions.
 This shows the user the available transport options, estimated time, and price from the returned data.

+## To-Do List

+Here are some additional features that are planned for future development:

+- **Section Display**: Show sections level by level.
+As the user completes one section, the next one should open after it.

+- **Section Interaction**: Close the sections that the user isn't interacting with.

+- **Loading Indicators**: Show loading indicators when an API is being called and before images are downloaded.

+- **Style Tweaks**: Some style adjustments will be made to enhance the user interface and experience.

 Please note that this is a high-level overview of the application's functionality.
 For more detailed information about each feature, please refer to the source code and comments within.